Guides

 Tesla Powerwall 2 home battery next to Tesla Model S

-There is a lot of hype surrounding batteries, matched with just as much confusion and misinformation.
+There is a lot of hype surrounding home batteries in 2023, matched with just as much confusion and misinformation.
 Some say they make financial sense, others say they don't.

 LG RESU16H Prime home battery storage system